tseiman/GnublinBootSplash/README.md

 - help                    : prints a help to the system log ;-)
 - exit                    : let the bootsplash daemon clean up and exit

-multiple parameters might be combined and seperated by a ';'.
+multiple parameters might be combined and seperated by a ';', no space has to follow the colon.
 The bootinformation passed to the fifo need to come from the SystemV startup scripts by adding the above printend "echo" line to the startup scripts.

 ### Systemd mode